 Title V Sources: OAR 340-218-0200 requires each issued permit to be reopened and revised if additional applicable requirements under the federal clean air act become applicable to a major Title V source with a remaining permit term of 3 or more years.
 Such a reopening must be completed no later than 18 months after promulgation of the applicable requirement.
 No such reopening is required if the effective date of the requirement is later than the date on which the permit is due to expire, unless the original permit or any of its terms and conditions has been extended pursuant to OAR 340-218-0130.
 Amendments to federal standards will be incorporated upon permit renewal.

 Non-Title V Sources: Most non-major NESHAP sources are exempted from Title V. However, OAR 340-216-0020(1) requires non-Title V NESHAP sources to obtain an Air Contaminant Discharge Permit in order to operate.
 Some facilities affected by the new NESHAPs are already on an Air Contaminant Discharge Permit.
 The new NESHAP requirements will need to be incorporated into these facility’s permits.
 Facilities not already on an Air Contaminant Discharge Permit will need to apply for an Air Contaminant Discharge Permit within four months and obtain an Air Contaminant Discharge Permit within six months of the EQC’s adoption of the new NESHAPs.
 DEQ has the ability to defer the requirement to submit an application for, or to obtain an Air Contaminant Discharge Permit, or both, by up to an additional twelve months.
 The current rules are expected to be adopted in March 2013.
 Therefore, affected sources will be required to submit a permit application in July 2013 and obtain a permit in September 2013.
 DEQ can defer these dates to July 2014 and September 2014, respectively.

+The proposed rule amendments would give DEQ the ability to add new requirements to Simple or Standard Air Contaminant Discharge Permit by assigning the affected facility to an Air Contaminant Discharge Permit Attachment.
+Affected facilities would not be required to submit a permit application or pay fees for this permit action.
+The DEQ office in the region in which the affected facility is located would notify the affected facility of the proposed permitting action, and if the permittee does not object, assign the facility to the Air Contaminant Discharge Permit Attachment.
+The assignment would end when the affected facility’s permit is renewed and the new requirements are rolled into the facility’s Simple or Standard Air Contaminant Discharge Permit.

 Implementing the Gasoline Dispensing Facility Amendments: To avoid the task of reassigning over a thousand gasoline dispensing facilities to an amended General Air Contaminant Discharge Permit the clarifying amendments will be handled through outreach and education.
 Any amendments will be made when the General Air Contaminant Discharge Permit expires and needs to be reissued.